loeeeee/immich-in-lxc/README.md

 #### FFmpeg

 To install ffmpeg, it is recommend not to use the ffmpeg in the Ubuntu APT repo.
 Instead, a static build version is recommended.
-Download one from (FFmpeg Static Builds)[https://johnvansickle.com/ffmpeg/].
+Download one from [FFmpeg Static Builds](https://johnvansickle.com/ffmpeg/).

 ```bash
 wget https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-amd64-static.tar.xz